Funding Goals

 Funding Process

 The Kesho Fund collects most of its donations in the form of small, recurring monthly PayPal subscriptions to individual projects.
-These can be as little as $1 and average about $27 across all of our projects (updated Sept 1, 2018).
+These can be as little as $1 and have historically averaged about $25-30 across all of our projects.

 However, most projects cannot succeed with an arbitrary amount of funds--for this reason, the Kesho Fund Board works with our Project Leaders to establish an "Impact Threshold" for each project, at which the project can reasonably expect to be completed and below which it would not be advisable to attempt the project.
 A simple example of this is the funding required to construct a building--if the construction begins with too little financial support, a half-finished structure could be left out in the rain until it collapsed.
 The Board tries to make sure that there are projects with thresholds that range from low to high at any given time.